uic-library/Databases-Intro/_episodes/02-ERmodel.md

 ![rdbms_12](../fig/rdbms_image_12.PNG)

 In the above diagram, there is a total participation by Employee entity with Department entity through works relationship.
 This indicates that all employees belong to some department in the organization.
-Similarly, there is a total participation by Department entity with Employee entity through worksrelationship indicating in each department there is at least one employee working.
+Similarly, there is a total participation by Department entity with Employee entity through works relationship indicating in each department there is at least one employee working.
 There is a partial participation by Employee entity with Department entity through the manages relationship.
 This shows not all employees manage a department but only some.
 The Department entity has a thick line indicating complete participation with an arrow at the end indicating at most one through the manages relationship.
 This shows that all departments are manages by some employee (total participation – thick line) but each department is managed by at most one (arrow) employee.

 {% include links.md %}